Trevor-Warthman-2/Chef/src/readme.md

 -   implement search filters on /recipes and /dish/{id}/recipes
 -   revisit diagram and plan what lives on where embedded or referenced
 -   then create the recipe rotues
--   move all dish and recipe things to one schema and need a seperate one for /recipes. /dish/{id}/recipes is a valid thing.
+-   move all dish and recipe things to one schema and need a separate one for /recipes. /dish/{id}/recipes is a valid thing.

--   Move swagger docs to seperate openapi files
+-   Move swagger docs to separate openapi files

 -   Write a 404 + other error catcher wrapper around controllers. https://scoutapm.com/blog/express-error-handling